 Be the surviving spouse of a person who was receiving the homestead exemption at the time of death and where the surviving spouse was at least 59 years old on the date of death.

-Have a total income (for both the applicant and the applicant's spouse) that does not exceed the amount set by the law, which is adjusted annually for inflation.
+- Have a total income (for both the applicant and the applicant's spouse) that does not exceed the amount set by the law, which is adjusted annually for inflation.
 "Total income" is defined as the adjusted gross income for Ohio income tax purposes.
-The current maximum allowed is $32,200 for the 2018 application period.
+For the current 2020 application period the maximum allowed is $33,600 total income in 2019.
+For late 2019 applications, the maximum allowed is $32,800 total income in 2018.

 To qualify for the disabled veterans enhanced homestead exemption, a homeowner must: